niall-byrne/ansible-workbench/README.md

 - You'll need [Python](https://www.python.org/) **3.9** or later to use this template.  ([Ansible](https://www.ansible.com/) now requires this.)

 ## Optional Requirements
+- A container runtime environment such as [Docker](https://www.docker.com/) is recommended, to make use of the configured [pre-commit](https://pre-commit.com/) hooks.
 - An account on [Ansible Galaxy](https://galaxy.ansible.com/) is recommended if you intend to publish your role.
 - An account on [GitHub](https://github.com/) is recommended to make use of the [templated CI/CD]({{cookiecutter.project_slug}}/.github/workflows).
 - A configured [Slack Webhook](https://api.slack.com/messaging/webhooks) is also recommended for keeping tabs on the CI/CD.